 What you'll find on this page

-- Hear from a cochlear implant surgeon.
+- Information about recovering from a cochlear implant operation.

 What happens during cochlear implant surgery?